kevinramharak/playground-browser-fs/README.md

 The Playground Browser FS plugin provides an api on the global 'browserfs' for other plugins to consume.
 It uses a fork of [BrowserFS](https://github.com/kevinramharak/BrowserFS) to provide a custom build to provide a modern interface and helpers too interact with the playground.

-## API
+## What it does

 This plugin intialises [BrowserFS](https://github.com/jvilk/BrowserFS) with a [`MountableFileSystem`](https://jvilk.com/browserfs/2.0.0-beta/classes/_backend_mountablefilesystem_.mountablefilesystem.html).
 This allows other plugins to create and [mount](https://jvilk.com/browserfs/2.0.0-beta/classes/_backend_mountablefilesystem_.mountablefilesystem.html#mount) additional filesystems any given mount point.

-To add Playground Browser FS to your plugin you need to perform the following steps:
+Using the `createSystem` and `createCompilerHost` factory functions will provide you with `ts.System` and `ts.CompilerHost` objects that can be used to invoke the typescript compiler using BrowserFS as file system.

+## When would you use it
+The playground is powered by (`TypeScript VFS`)[https://github.com/microsoft/TypeScript-Website/tree/v2/packages/typescript-vfs] by default.
+This works great for single file cases and with a bit of knowledge of the source code implementing multiple file support is not that much extra work.

+While `playground-browser-fs` is largely based on `tsvfs` it mimics a nodejs environment for the typescript compiler.
+For example `createSystem` and `createCompilerHost` both return a `ts.System` and `ts.CompilerHost` that will pretend the typescript compiler was installed like a package and resides in `node_modules/typescript`.

+I haven't found an explicit use for this feature yet, but this goes nicely with `BrowserFS` shimming other nodejs internals.

+> TODO: implement module resolution

+Examples of plugins that use `playground-browser-fs`:
+- *crickets*

+Ideas that could be implemented:
+- Compile a project consisting of multiple files and libraries
+- File Explorer and the option to add multiple files
+- implement `node_modules/` as a mirror to something like [`unpkg`](https://www.unpkg.com/) with the help of something like [`velcro`](https://github.com/ggoodman/velcro).

+## Installation

+### create a typescript playground plugin
+If you do not have a plugin yet follow [these instructions](https://www.typescriptlang.org/dev/playground-plugins/).

-### install the plugin as a dev dependency
+### install the plugin as a dependency
 ```
-yarn add -D playground-browser-fs
+yarn add playground-browser-fs
 ```

 ### install the BrowserFS fork as a dependency
 ```
-# TODO: publish to npm?
+# TODO: publish to npm
+# TODO: drop this dependency as it is only used for .d.ts files
 yarn add -D https://github.com/kevinramharak/BrowserFS
 ```

-### configure rollup to treat it as an external file
+### configure rollup to treat
 ```
-// something like:
+// your config might look something like this:
 export default rootFiles.map(name => {
   /** @type { import("rollup").RollupOptions } */
   const options = {
     input: `src/${name}`,
-    external: ['typescript', 'playground-browser-fs', 'browserfs'], // <-- configure this
+    external: ['typescript', 'playground-browser-fs'], // <-- add 'playground-browser-fs' to any exisiting externals
     output: {
       name,
       dir: 'dist',